wso2/docs-choreo-dev/en/docs/references/pricing.md

 - The Scheduler makes **1 API call to the [Airline Routes API](#airlineRoutesAPI)** to  retrieve the airline routes.
 This is counted as **1 step**.
 For ease of explanation, let’s *assume the above API call returns 5 airline routes*.
 - Upon receiving the airline routes, the Scheduler then loops through the 5 airline routes and computes the airfare.
 - The Scheduler on Choreo then makes **1 database call to the [Air Fare Database](#airFareDatabase)** to update the airfare for the airline routes.
-This is counted as **5 steps** as the database call was made for all airline routes received from the above API call.
+This is counted as **5 steps** because the database call was made for all airline routes received from the above API call.

 - **Assuming the entire execution time for the update process takes 750ms**, the total number of steps can be calculated as follows: